odavidsons/contact-list-manager-GUI/README.md

 The application works both for local and database storage:

 - Local storage: All contact entries can be imported and exported via JSON files.
-- Database storage: It's possible to create a connection to a databse by inputting it's credentials, and all the data is handled in the remote database.
+- Database storage: It's possible to create a MySQL connection by inputting the credentials, and all the data is handled in the remote database.

 The currently supported database structure dump is provided in the repository (database.sql).